michelleluu/michelleluu.github.io/essays/UIframeworks.md

   - HTML/CSS
 ---
 ## What is a UI Framework?
 The fastest way to understand what a UI framework does is to look at a website that was most likely coded with raw HTML/CSS.
-For example,
+For example:

 <img class="ui centered image" src="https://takakusakari.files.wordpress.com/2012/09/bad-page1.jpg" width="500">